uviclibraries/rstudio/tidyverse-data.md

 The table will be sorted by city, alphabetically

-You can use the functions you just learned to review this new data frame.
+Optional activities: You can now use the functions you just learned to review this new data frame.

 ⭐ **Sort the table by `Profit` using the `arrange()` function to order